seccubus/seccubus/README.md

 22-04-2016 - 2.24 - RPM and cert improvements
 =============================================

+Not everything went perfect upgrading the build process, so we had to tweak the RPM a little and fix an error in the UpToDate.pl script.

 Enhancements
 ------------
 * #310 - Root CA for v2.seccubus.com ([LetsEncrypt](https://letsencrypt.org/)) is now pinned for the version check